-Net assets subject to donor-imposed restrictions that may or will be met, either by actions of the Charter School and/or the passage of time.
+Temporarily restricted net assets are defined as net assets subject to donor-imposed restrictions that may or will be met, either by actions of the Charter School and/or the passage of time.
 When a restriction expires, temporarily restricted net assets are reclassified to unrestricted net assets and reported in the statement of activities as net assets released from restrictions.